 - When you are considering purchasing a used car, do some research on the yearly maintenance and repair costs for the specific year, make, and model you are looking at and the Consumer Report (or other reputable site) ratings.
 For example, Repair Pal will give you a comparison of a Honda Accord vs. a Subaru Legacy that is important to know.
 The reliability rating of an Accord is 4.5 (out of 5) and a Legacy is 4.0.
 Repair costs per year average $400 on the Accord and $563 on the Subaru.
 That difference in price may or may not make or change your decision, but knowing that you should plan on $968/year for BMW repairs might make you look at your budget more closely and decide if the enhanced driving experience is worth the extra money.
 Knowledgeable Automotive Service Advisors are also a wealth of information on maintenance and repair costs and what they see come through the door every day.

 - Our best tip on buying a used car is have it inspected by a skilled Automotive Technician before you make that purchase, whether you are buying from a dealer or a private individual.
-A Pre-Purchase inspection runs about $125 for a comprehensive inspection of all systems and body with a detailed written report.
+A Pre-Purchase inspection runs about $150 or less for a comprehensive inspection of all systems and body with a detailed written report.
 It is the best money you will ever spend during a used car buying experience.
 Not only will you be a more knowledgeable buyer, but you will know what repairs are needed now (or will be soon) and the cost of the repair…valuable information when negotiating a fair price.
 We invite our customers to come in the shop and look under the car or under the hood themselves, and we can show you what the technician is seeing.
 You may even find out that the car will cost more to repair than it is worth- no one wants to buy a “money pit”!
 We hate to see one of our customers bring in a car that they already purchased and then find out that it requires extensive repairs – no one is happy in that situation.

 Here is recent example.
 A customer that was looking to purchase a used vehicle from a local dealership brought in a 2009 Scion that appeared shiny and clean.
 However, when our technician drove the car, he heard wheel bearing noises and could feel that the clutch system was on its last legs – both relatively significant repairs cost-